adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 To resume, compiled languages have always a clear advantage when it comes to raw performance.
 But do you really need it ?

 Keep in mind that it shouldn't be the only criteria to choose a web framework.
 The DX is also very important, for exemple Laravel stays a very nice candidate in this regard.

+In PHP, Laravel Octane seems the be the most performant solution, by skipping the framework bootstrap most of the time.
+Sadly Symfony seems to be not as good with FrankenPHP in choosen scenarios, don't know if it's a bug or a misconfiguration, let me know in comments if you have any suggestion.

 When it comes to compiled languages, I still personally prefer ASP.NET Core over Spring Boot because of the DX.
 The performance gap is negligible, and it hasn't this warmup Java feeling and keeps a raisonable memory footprint.